mavryk-network/mavryk-protocol/src/kernel_sdk/entrypoint/README.md

-Entrypoint definition for Tezos Smart Rollup kernels.
+Entrypoint definition for Mavryk Smart Rollup kernels.

 A kernel must expose an `extern "C" fn kernel_run();` entrypoint, which is called on a loop by the runtime.
 The kernel *yields* to the runtime by returning out of